KZ ZS10 Pro vs ZS10 Pro 2

 Comfort and Build

-Both IEMs are have clear plastic on the inside and metal on the outside.
+Both IEMs have clear plastic on the inside and metal on the outside.
 They are using pretty much the same wire which is 45 inches long before the ear loops.
 I’ve yet to find an IEM wire that perfectly loops around my ears, but after some time both of these did at least mold to them a little bit.

 The silicone ear tips feel identical and they’re snug when they’re actually on.
 The ZS10 Pro comes with four pairs of silicone tips (three of them have ridges).
 The ZS10 Pro 2 comes with three silicone tips and one foam tip.